 The odd Mork file/”database” format is very unapproachable, and hard to understand.
 We should pay away this technical debt to finally get rid of it, paving the way for more modern approaches, and enabling consistent, proper async database operations.
 Mork is used for

-To enable data migration, Mork removal would happen once a major Mork-free release is done.
+To enable data migration, complete Mork removal would happen once a major Mork-free release is done.

 Tracked in bug 453975.

 Currently the index of messages is per folder (and based on Mork).
 This causes severe limitations to implementing a proper conversation view of messages.
 Especially for Gmail, there is also message duplication on the file system since their All Mail folder has all mails, but the other folders do not know about this… For our special message views (Unified Inbox etc.) and search folders, lack of a cross folder database makes the implementations far more complicated than they should be.

 Investigate if integrating TNEF support can be integrated cleanly enough.
 If it can, we could integrate it.
 If not, we should take the needed steps to make it possible.